evincarofautumn/Hap/README.md

 **Hap** is a dynamically typed, asynchronous, imperative programming language.

+**This is the original C++ prototype, which is no longer maintained; it’s superseded by [the new Haskell implementation of Hap](https://github.com/evincarofautumn/hap-hs), which has an improved performance model and a graphical mode.**

 Here is a simple example of Hap&rsquo;s syntax and semantics:

 ```